 Figure 1-4.
-Use the New from Existing Document box to find an existing document, leaving the original untouched.
+Use the New from Existing Document box to find an existing Word document that you'd like to open as a model for your new document.
+When you click Create New at bottom-right, Word opens a new copy of the document, leaving the original untouched.
 You can modify the copy to your heart's content and save it under a different file name.